List of Fairfax County Public Schools middle schools: Henry Wadsworth Longfellow Middle School

 Longfellow Middle School has been honored with the Governor's Award for Excellence in Education from 2010 through 2018.
 The school was also awarded the Virginia Board of Education Excellence Award in 2013.

-The middle school also has a tradition passed through the student body called "Sevie-Bop Day", where the 8th graders tap incoming 7th graders on the head on the first Friday of the school year.
-Although, this tradition has been frowned upon by school administration due to violating the FCPS SR&R (Students Rights and Responsibilities) by infringing upon the private space of other students.

 Edgar Allan Poe Middle School

 Edgar Allan Poe Middle School (Region 2, grades 6–8) is named after author Edgar Allan Poe.
 Its mascot is the raven.
-Jason Pannutti is the principal.
+Sarah Eqab is the current principal as of March 2025.

 Most students feed into Annandale High School, Justice High School, or Falls Church High School.
 A select few also test into Thomas Jefferson High School for Science and Technology.

 Poe's 881 students during the 2014–2015 school year were 49.04% Hispanic, 12.26% White, 24.29% Asian, 12.26% Black, and 2.16% unspecified.

 During the same school year, 71.96% of the student body received free/reduced-priced meals and 34.73% were classified as having limited English.

 James W. Robinson, Jr. Secondary School

-James W. Robinson, Jr. Secondary School, the largest school in Virginia, includes a middle school (grades 7–8) and a high school (grades 9–12), was named after Medal of Honor recipient James W. Robinson Jr.
+James W. Robinson, Jr. Secondary School, the largest school in Virginia, includes a middle school (grades 7–8) and a high school (grades 9–12), and was named after Medal of Honor recipient James W. Robinson Jr.

 Robinson opened in September 1971, taking its students from Oakton High School, Wilbert Tucker Woodson High School, West Springfield High School, and Fairfax High School.
 It was the second of Fairfax County's large "superschools," or secondary schools, which housed grades 7–12.
-Robinson's chief rival to the east, Lake Braddock, which opened in 1973, was the third of these schools from this era, the first of which was Hayfield, near Mount Vernon, which opened in 1969.
+Robinson's chief rival to the east, Lake Braddock Secondary School, which opened in 1973, was the third of these schools from this era, the first of which was Hayfield, near Mount Vernon, which opened in 1969.
 The most recent addition to the series of secondary schools is South County in Lorton, which opened in 2005, taking its students from former Hayfield territory.
 With the opening of South County Middle School, the high school has since adopted "South County High School" as its official name.